-Linfield College has no tolerance for hazing.
+Linfield University has no tolerance for hazing.
 Hazing that involves alcohol, physical abuse, or any behavior that puts a student’s mental or physical health at risk will result in swift permanent revocation of College recognition for the chapter involved.
-Review the Student Policy Guide and the Risk Management Policies and Procedures Handbook for additional information on hazing.

 Hazing includes, but is not limited to